3sigmalab/SINDyG/README.md

       * Add `Graph-SINDY/pysindy/optimizers/STLSQG.py` to `(installation directory)/pysindy/optimizers/`

 ### Run Experiments
+The `run_experiment` function generates synthetic datasets based on the Stuart-Landau oscillator model with graph-structured coupling.
+Each node evolves according to the Stuart-Landau equation, and interactions between nodes are determined by the specified graph topology (either Erdős–Rényi or Scale-Free).
+Coupling strengths and oscillator frequencies are randomly initialized within specified ranges.
 * **Single Run:**

    * Execute `SindyGraph_main_singlerun.py` to run a single experiment and visualize results.